Have you heard that skin cancer is on the rise?

 There have been times where they have been a bit pink after a long summer day.
 And they’ve both had a full-fledged sunburn once each.
 Since my brother’s diagnosis, I’ve really been wondering about the permanent damage they went through with that sunburn.

-Turns out, I’m right to be worried.
+It turns out; I’m right to be worried.

 That means you need to be extra careful during the nice summer months when kids tend to spend more time outside.